Why Is My Child Too Friendly with Strangers?

 This is quite dangerous because, over time, the psychological build-up of the child begins to readjust his emotional framework to the reality of finding satisfaction with strangers.

-And just as we both know; this poses a lot of safety problems that need to be fixed.
+And just as we both know, this poses many safety problems that need to be fixed.

 Constant Change in Primary Caregivers

-And one of the reasons is because the early bonding of children (with a particular person) will inevitably create a huge influence in their lives thereafter.
+And one of the reasons is that the early bonding of children (with a particular person) will inevitably greatly influence their lives thereafter.

-Which explains why it’s important for children to bond with the right people—a selected few at best, that involves their primary caregivers.
+This explains why it’s essential for children to bond with the right people—a selected few at best, that involve their primary caregivers.

 However, one of the problems today is the constant changing of primary caregivers of children.

-It might not seem like it but this poses a deep problem in the emotional structure of children.
+It might not seem like it, but this poses a severe problem in the emotional structure of children.

-This is because children require spending a long time with a particular person before properly bonding with them.
+This is because children have to spend a long time with a particular person before properly bonding with them.

 So, if their caregiver is constantly being changed, they can’t properly bond—their childhood becomes an emotional rollercoaster.

-For this reason, they’ll subconsciously begin to seek emotional satisfaction on anyone they could find—neighbors, strangers, etc.
+For this reason, they’ll subconsciously begin to seek emotional satisfaction from anyone they can find—neighbors, strangers, etc.

 And probably, when next you take them to the grocery store, they’ll familiarize themselves with the man standing right next to you.

-They always need those part of themselves to function.
+They always need those parts of themselves to function.

 So, if they can’t get the support they need, they’ll look for it elsewhere, albeit a safety problem.

-If your child is overly familiar with strangers, he/she may be just a social butterfly.
+If your child is overly familiar with strangers, they may be just a social butterfly.

 It does not necessarily mean you’ve been neglectful about their needs.

-However, seeing that your child is familiarizing with strangers, what you can do instead is consider seeking a therapist that is focused on children’s attachment.
+However, seeing that your child is familiarizing with strangers, you can consider seeking a therapist focused on children’s attachment instead.

 The aim here is for the therapist to help you rejuvenate your connection with your child, creating a sense of safety and a healthy boundary between you and your child.

-Furthermore, the therapist will help you to skillfully handle certain situations in ways that’ll enhance secure attachment, simultaneously, enlightening your child about safer means of familiarizing with strangers or restricting how they familiarize with strangers.
+Furthermore, the therapist will help you skillfully handle certain situations in ways that enhance secure attachment, simultaneously enlightening your child about safer means of familiarizing with strangers or restricting how they familiarize themselves with strangers.

 Disinhibited Social Engagement Disorder

-In such an excessive friendliness with strangers, it’s only safe to understand that children like that may be having Disinhibited Social Engagement Disorder.
+In such excessive friendliness with strangers, it’s only safe to understand that children like that may have Disinhibited Social Engagement Disorder.

-Children having such disorder are not cautious of strangers and they wouldn’t mind wandering off blocks away with someone they just met or whoever offered them candy.
+Children with such disorders are not cautious of strangers and wouldn’t mind wandering off blocks away with someone they just met or whoever offered them candy.

-This creates a serious safety problem, especially in an unsafe world like ours where situations could easily get messy, plus the alarming rate of missing children in the United States.
+This creates a serious safety problem, especially in a dangerous world like ours where situations could easily get messy, plus the alarming rate of missing children in the United States.

 Statistically speaking, the FBI has confirmed that approximately 840,000 children go missing (abduction, seduction-when the child goes willingly, etc.) every year in the United States.